-Malt Liquor Tax - (28-A M.R.S.A. §1652, Sub-§1).
+Malt Liquor Tax - (28-A M.R.S.A. \$1652, Sub-\$1).
 An excise tax is imposed on the privilege of manufacturing and selling malt liquor in the state.
-The Maine manufacturer or importing wholesale licensee must pay an excise tax of 25¢ per gallon on all malt liquor sold in the state.
-In addition to this tax, a premium is imposed at the rate of 10¢ per gallon (See 28-A M.R.S.A. §1703, Sub-§3).
+The Maine manufacturer or importing wholesale licensee must pay an excise tax of 25φ per gallon on all malt liquor sold in the state.
+In addition to this tax, a premium is imposed at the rate of 10φ per gallon (See 28-A M.R.S.A. \$1703, Sub-\$3).

-Wine Tax - (28-A M.R.S.A. §1652, Sub-§2).
+Wine Tax - (28-A M.R.S.A. \$1652, Sub-\$2).
 An excise tax is imposed on the privilege of manufacturing and selling wine in Maine.
-The Maine manufacturer or importing wholesale licensee must pay an excise tax of 30¢ per gallon on all wine other than sparkling wine manufactured in or imported into the state and \$1 per gallon on all sparkling wine manufactured in or imported in to the state.
-In addition to this tax, a premium is imposed at the rate of 30¢ per gallon on all wine other than sparkling wine and 24¢ per gallon on all sparkling wine (see 28-A M.R.S.A. §1703, sub-§3).
-The tax on manufacture or importation of hard cider is 25¢ per gallon with a premium of 10¢ per gallon.
+The Maine manufacturer or importing wholesale licensee must pay an excise tax of 30φ per gallon on all wine other than sparkling wine manufactured in or imported into the state and \$1 per gallon on all sparkling wine manufactured in or imported into the state and \$1 per gallon on all sparkling wine manufactured in or imported into the state and \$1 per gallon on all sparkling wine manufactured in or imported into the state.
+In addition to this tax, a premium is imposed at the rate of 30φ per gallon on all wine other than sparkling wine and 24φ per gallon on all sparkling wine (see 28-A M.R.S.A. \$1703, sub-\$3).
+The tax on manufacture or importation of hard cider is 25φ per gallon with a premium of 10φ per gallon.